RuanMarais/UCT_metagenomics/README.md

 The sample name should correspond to the substring generated when the read filenames are split by the identifier length (-e).
 Run is an integer.

+### Output

+The output folder will contain the following files:

+-

 ## Usage - target_read_retrieval.py